 How do I get a visa to attend the Competition?

 Changing United States government regulations are making travel visas harder to get.
 It is extremely important that all participants start the application process as far in advance as possible.
 Backlogs at United States consulates are causing delays of weeks and months to schedule interviews.

 Contact the local United States embassy and apply for a tourist visa as soon as possible.
-Competition staff can provide you with a letter to take to the interview to aid you in describing your objectives when in the United States.
+Competition staff will provide you with a letter to take to the interview to aid you in describing your objectives when in the United States.
+We will only send letters to individuals who have alredy been accepted as observers.
 However, each visa applicant is personally responsible for providing all other pertinent information to the consulate in accordance with United States regulations.
 Contact the consular officer at the American Embassy in your country for more information.

 To obtain a visa, you must present documentation with your full name (include all of your last names) and an explanation of how your trip will be funded (travel, food, accommodations, etc).
 If your school or workplace is paying for all or part of your trip, you should obtain an official letter from the institution stating their financial contribution.

 Please allow plenty of time for processing United States visa applications.